ddemetriou21/Group-Project/README.md

 the python file of the management system is still a work in progress, overall it is working with a few kinks left to work out (figuring out to have the login work with the default admins that have no passwords etc)

+and finally there is a Power BI file that we created the dashboards to help break down the data from our dummy database.